 Canda has thirteen provinces and territories, so there is one plan for each.
 Though these plans differ in various ways, they all share the same basic benefits and overall standards of coverage.

-The Canada Health Act is built on the idea that all citizens will access to medically necessary hospital services.
-Support for supplementary services such as dental care, drug prescription, and so forth, vary territory to territory.
+The Canada Health Act is built on the idea that all citizens will access medically necessary hospital services.
+Support for supplementary services such as dental care, drug prescription, and so forth, vary from territory to territory.

 It is common for Canadian citizens to invest in private insurance policies to help cover these supplemental costs.
 These costs may also be covered under employer-sponsored plans.
 About two-thirds of Canadians have private insurance plans in addition to the federal coverage.

-The lack of federal coverage for supplementary services means that the overall health costs of Canada are split between government and private sources.
+The lack of federal coverage for supplementary services means that the overall health costs of Canada are split between the government and private sources.
 Popular private insurance companies in Canada include Sunlife Financial, Manulife, Great-West Life, Ontario Blue Cross, Scotia Life, State Farm, and CAA.